koba-jon/pytorch_cpp/U-Net/Classification/README.md

-# U-Net_Classification
+# U-Net Classification
-This is "U-Net" corresponding to classification.<br>
+This is the implementation of "U-Net" corresponding to classification.<br>
 Original paper: O. Ronneberger, P. Fischer, and T. Brox.
 U-net: Convolutional networks for biomedical image segmentation.
 In International Conference on Medical Image Computing and Computer-Assisted Intervention, 2015. [link](https://arxiv.org/abs/1505.04597)

 ## Usage